javajon/cdc-with-k8s/README.md

 | pact            | Here is one consumer.
 The Node.js code is independent of the Kubernetes cluster and by running a Pact test it creates a Pact contract |
 | world-pop       | A microservice that serves the world population data in the H2 database. |

 In summary, the aggregator serves data combining the daily COVID-19 metrics with the world population.

-For a complete tutorial on how this all works follow this interactive O'Reilly lab: [Consumer-driven Contracts with Kubernetes](https://www.dijure.com/categories/testing/)
+For a complete tutorial on how this all works follow this interactive O'Reilly Media lab: [Consumer-driven Contracts with Kubernetes](https://www.dijure.com/categories/testing/)